 Using alternative credit data for improved risk decisions.
 Making this data available through application programming interfaces (APIs) helps in almost-real-time input of information critical for underwriting decisions

 Minimising defaults by proactive portfolio monitoring – developing early warning systems with tailor-made, sector-specific triggers and headroom indicators, current and predictive credit scoring and remediation strategies

 Most importantly, building excellent relationships within the client’s credit, underwriting and monitoring teams, reducing lead time in decision making

 About the Author

-Manisha is part of the Commercial Lending Projects and Transition team at Acuity Knowledge Partners.
-She has over 13 years of experience in transitioning and leading teams and projects for commercial and investment banking clients.
-Prior to Acuity, she worked as an equity capital market analyst at Goldman Sachs and as an offshore investment banking analyst for Bear Stearns.
+Manisha is part of the Lending Services Projects and Transition team at Acuity Knowledge Partners.
+She has over 15 years of experience in transitioning and leading teams and projects for commercial and investment banking clients.
+Prior to Acuity, she worked as an equity capital market analyst at Goldman Sachs and as an investment banking analyst for Bear Stearns.
 She holds an MBA in Finance from MDI, Gurgaon and a Bachelors in Commerce from Shri Ram College of Commerce, Delhi

 Corporate and commercial banking trends for 2

 Globally, banks have weathered the pandemic storm better than most of their leadership tea....Read More

 Corporate and Commercial Lending Industry- Tr

 The global banking sector is facing a formidable challenge in its efforts to continue serv....Read More